BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-09-22-Mythic-Eberron.md

 ---
 title: "Mythic Eberron"
-tagline: Challenge your party with MYTHIC creatures from the Eberron campaign setting.
+tagline: "Challenge your party with MYTHIC creatures from the Eberron campaign setting."
 product_id: 329253
 last_modified_at:
 bundle: false